rioastamal/lightsail-miab-installer/README.md

                           'us-east-1a'.
   --destroy               Destroy installation specified by --installation-id.
   --disable-s3-backup     Do not configure Mail-in-a-Box to backup mailserver
                           data to Amazon S3.
-(Not recommended) --disable-smtp-relay    Do not configure Postfix to use Amazon SES as SMTP relay.
-(Not recommended) --dry-run               Dry run mode, print CloudFormation template and exit.
+  --disable-smtp-relay    Do not configure Postfix to use Amazon SES as SMTP
+                          relay.
+  --dry-run               Dry run mode, print CloudFormation template and exit.
   --email EMAIL           Mail-in-a-Box administrator email specified by EMAIL.
                           An example 'admin@example.com'.
-  --help                  print this help and exit.
+  --help                  Print this help and exit.
   --hostname HOSTNAME     Mail-in-a-Box primary hostname specified by HOSTNAME.
                           An example 'box.example.com'.
   --installation-id ID    Installation identifier by ID, e.g 'demo'.